semaphoreci/docs/docs/security/okta/installation.md

 ![Okta User Assigned](resources/image19.png)

-**DISCLAMER** Semaphore provisions users async, in batches.
+**DISCLAIMER** Semaphore provisions users async, in batches.
 If you want to provision a lot of members (hundreds or even thousands) all at once, that process will take some time.
 Depending on the number of users, it can be up to half an hour.
 On the Okta integration page, it should show a green tick next to all of the users (or groups) that you have provisioned.
 This means that Semaphore has succesfully received the command for